Here's our family's favorite chocolate chip cookie recipe with a twist that includes spices such as cinnamon and nutmeg.

-My daughter gave me the idea to call it “Twisted” because it’s rooted in a typical chocolate chip recipe with a few twists.
-The primary one is adding cinnamon and nutmeg which gives them a festive holiday flavor.
+My daughter gave me the idea to call it "Twisted" because it's rooted in a typical chocolate chip recipe with a few twists.
+The primary one is adding cinnamon and nutmeg which gives them a nice spice flavor.

 - 1 c shortening